Wilson heats up, defense strong as Broncos beat Texans, 16-9

 Sutton made big catch after big catch, drew mutliple pass interference penalties and helped his struggling quarterback get in a late-game passing groove.

-Denver got its first win of the season, ugly as it was, on an otherwise spectacular Sunday afternoon with bright sunshine and upper-70s temperatures at Empower Field at Mile High
+Denver got its first win of the season, ugly as it was, on an otherwise spectacular Sunday afternoon with bright sunshine and upper-70s temperatures at Empower Field at Mile High.
+After committing 12 penalties for 106 yards in their season-opening, 17-16 loss Monday at Seattle, the Broncos were flagged for another 13 penalties and 100 yards in this game.

+The embarrassing penalties are the delay-of-game infractions.
+The Broncos were so slow getting their field goal team set in the third quarter, a 54-yard field goal by Brandon McManus was nullified by a delay of game and turned into a punt.

+The simple operations of getting in and out of the huddle also seem slow.
+Timeouts were wasted to get a player off the field, or a player on -- like returner Montrell Washington.

 A sold-out crowd with only 3,108 no-shows gathered to witness the home debut for new Broncos star quarterback Wilson.

 He got off to a sluggish start.
-He was just 6 of 19 for 93 yards in the first half, then threw an interception that was bobbled off receiver Sutton's hands to start the second half.
+He was just 6 of 19 for 93 yards in the first half, then opened the second half with an interception that was bobbled off Sutton's hands.
 The turnover helped the Texans move into their own failed goal-to-go situation, settling for a third Ka'imi Fairbairn field goal and a 9-6 lead.

 Wilson did draw three pass interference penalties and a defensive holding infraction against the Texans’ secondary in the first half.
-Still, the Broncos’ offense through its first 1 ½ games had managed just 22 points.
+Still, the Broncos’ offense through its first seven quarters had managed just 22 points.

+"One thing I'm never going to do, I'm never going to blink,'' Wilson said.
+"That's just not me.''

-But starting with 1:32 left in the third quarter, Wilson got hot, completing 5 consecutive passes -- including three in a row to Sutton for 8, 5 and 35 yards.
-Sutton was then used on a reverse run for 5 yards before Wilson and beleagured head coach Nathaniel Hackett decided to let someone else touch the ball.
+Starting with 1:32 left in the third quarter, Wilson got hot, completing 5 consecutive passes -- including three in a row to Sutton for 8, 5 and 35 yards.
+Sutton was then used on a reverse run for 5 yards before Wilson and the beleagured Hackett decided to let someone else touch the ball.

-A 6-yard run by running back Javonte Williams helped set up the touchdown pass to Saubert, who ran straight up the seam and caught Wilson's perfect throw near the back of the end zone.
+A 6-yard run by running back Javonte Williams helped set up the touchdown pass to Saubert, who ran straight up the seam and caught Wilson's perfect throw against tight coverage near the back of the end zone.

+“Russ threw it up—it’s kind of a trust throw—and went up and got it,'' Saubert said.
+"It’s as simple as that.
+Just executing when you get a chance.”

 Williams had 75 yards rushing off 15 carries.
-Wilson was 14 of 31 for 219 yards with a touchdown and interception.
+Wilson finished 14 of 31 for 219 yards with a touchdown and interception.
 Not great but he was at his best late.

 The Denver Broncos have opened the 2022 season as a goal-to-go disaster.